-- Computer screen shifted sideways – In order to fix the problem, it’s advised to check your screen resolution and adjust it.
+- Computer screen shifted sideways – To fix the problem, it’s advised to check your screen resolution and adjust it.

 - Laptop screen shifted left – Check your graphics card control panel and readjust your screen.

-- Windows 10 screen off-center – Simply readjust the refresh rate and the problem should be fixed.
+- Windows 10 screen off-center – Readjust the refresh rate, and the problem should be fixed.